Lamar Crowson

-Some of the other major artists with whom he worked were Janet Baker, Itzhak Perlman, Uto Ughi and Jacqueline du Pré.
+Some of the other major artists with whom he worked were Janet Baker, Itzhak Perlman, Uto Ughi, Harald Strebel and Jacqueline du Pré.
 He introduced the European premières of Poulenc's Sonata for clarinet and piano and Copland's Fantasy.
 Crowson also gave the first performance of Peter Racine Fricker's Twelve Studies, in Cheltenham in 1961 and the composer dedicated the work to him.
 In 1981 Alfred Brendel wrote that Crowson was "one of the finest chamber music pianists of our day".

 In 1963 Crowson travelled to Cape Town as an examiner for the Associated Board of the Royal Schools of Music and lectured at the South African College of Music at the University of Cape Town from 1965 to 1968.
 In 1972 he settled in South Africa permanently where he became a leading concert performer and contributed greatly to the musical life of the country while retaining his international links.
 He was appointed a music professor at UCT in 1980 from which he received an honorary doctorate in 1996.
 He also taught at the Britten-Pears Academy, Dartington, the University of Queensland, James Cook University in Townsville and elsewhere.
 He was also one of the most celebrated pianists in the early years of the Australian Festival of Chamber Music, also held in Townsville, Australia.

 Some of Crowson's students included Clifford Benson, Ian Brown of the Nash Ensemble, Niel Immelman, Jan Latham-Koenig, Gwenneth Pryor, Roucher du Toit, Melanie Horne, Steven De Groote and Ryan Daniel.
 Of his students he wrote, "Records get deleted; critiques crumble; but good students, like children and grandchildren, perpetuate".

 Crowson was married three times and had two sons by his first marriage, John and Paul.
 He died in Johannesburg, South Africa, aged 72.